v8hid/infinite-zoom-automatic1111-webui/README.md

     </a>
 </p>

-This is an extension for the SD-WebUI AUTOMATIC1111's webui that allows users to create infinite zoom effect videos using stable diffusion outpainting method.
+This is an extension for the AUTOMATIC1111's webui that allows users to create infinite zoom effect videos using stable diffusion outpainting method.

 ## Installation